Pranamswa/awesome-piracy/readme.md

 #### Semi-Private Trackers
 - [ruTracker](https://rutracker.org/forum/index.php) :star2: RuTracker is a huge Russian torrent site with a thriving file-sharing community.
-- [Zamunda.net](http://zamunda.net) A Bulgarian tracker with English and Russian translations available.
-- [ArenaBG](https://arenabg.com/) A Bulgarian tracker with an English translation available.
-- [NoNaMe Club](https://nnmclub.to/) Russian semi-private tracker and forum
-- [MetalArea](https://metalarea.org/) Russian (someplaces english) tracker for obscure metal and dungeon synth.

 #### Public Trackers
 - [1337x](https://1337x.to/) :star2: 1337x is a torrent site that offers verified torrent downloads.
-- [ETTV](https://www.ettv.tv/) ETTV is a torrent site specific for movie torrents.
 - [EZTV](https://eztv.ag/) EZTV is a torrent site for TV shows founded by TV-torrent distribution group EZTV.
 - [Isohunt2](https://isohunt2.net/) Clone of the original isoHunt torrent index and repository
 - [RARBG](https://rarbg.to/) :star2: Public tracker with its own release group